joshis1/shreyas_joshi/_posts/Javascript/2021-03-17-JS_Switch_Loop.markdown

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence

-This brings end to the basic language constructs of javascript which is very much comparable to C,C++ except the floating point.
+This brings end to the basic language constructs of javascript which is very much comparable to C, C++ except the floating point.

 References -